Schiz-n/-vrg-Tierlist-Auto-Changelog/README.md

 0 0 * * 0 node autodiff.js 7
 ```
 Don't forget to include the full path to `autodiff.js`.
-Also a bunch of paths are hardcoded lol expect to take a few minutes debugging.

 ### Manual usage:
 To clone every image